getodk/governance/TSC-1/STANDARD-OPERATING-PROCEDURES.md

         1. list the goal(s) of the discussion and any things participants should do to prepare for it.
         1. Check in with the presenter to ensure they are ready to present and get a feel for what the discussion will consist of.
 This ensures you can facilitate it well.
 1. Create a thread for the meeting on the [forum](https://forum.opendatakit.org/).
-    1. Title: ODK TSC-1 Call - YYYY-MM-DD
+    1. Title: ODK TSC 1 Call - YYYY-MM-DD
     1. Category: Development
     1. Tags: `tsc-1`, `tsc-meeting`
     1. Date/Time: Date and time of the call (see previous meeting minutes if unsure of time)